labex-labs/open-source-labs/python/python-mastery/lab-ex5-1-definitional-aspects-of-functions/en/step3.md

 print("\nFirst item using backward compatible function:", portfolio[0])
 ```

-3. Run the test script from the terminal:
+3. After creating the test file, we need to run the test script from the terminal.
+Open your terminal and navigate to the directory where the `test_reader_flexibility.py` file is located.
+Then run the following command:

 ```bash
 python test_reader_flexibility.py
 ```

-The output should look similar to:
+The output should look similar to this:

 ```
 First item from open file: {'name': 'AA', 'shares': 100, 'price': 32.2}